Python automation case study

 Result

-Chat commands, local movie lookup, vote state, tie handling, token refresh, reconnect paths, and OBS media updates are tied into one operator flow.
+Chat commands, local lookup, vote state, ties, token refresh, reconnects, and OBS updates in one flow.

 Current limitation

-Local setup is required; stream availability depends on Twitch channel state, OBS configuration, local media files, and operator monitoring.
+Local setup required; availability depends on Twitch, OBS, local media, and monitoring.

 01 / Summary